Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Uncoiled affine and periodic Temperley--Lieb algebras

-For the uncoiled periodic Temperley--Lieb algebras, we need to be careful with the assignment $C$.
-We recall that a link state $v$ has parity $\sigma_v$ given by 0 if it has an odd number of intersections with the periodic boundary and 1 if it had an even number of such intersections.
-Let $b,t$ be two link states.
-In \cref{sec:standard.modules}, we defined $\sigma_{bt} = 0$ if $\sigma_b=\sigma_t$ and $\sigma_{bt}=1$ if $\sigma_b\neq \sigma_t$.
-Let us also define $\bar\sigma_{bt} = 1-\sigma_{bt}$.
-The assignment $C$ takes into account the parities of $b$ and $t$ and maps $(b,m,t)\in \mc B(d)\times \mathcal M^{\sf p}(d) \times \mc T(d)$ to \be c_{b,m,t}^0 = \ , \qquad c_{b,m,t}^d = \ . \ee The first and second diagrams respectively involve $\bar\sigma_{bt}$ and $\sigma_{bt}$.
-This is because the elements generating the corresponding middle bases are respectively odd and even.
-It is easy to see that all diagrams obtained from this construction are even.
-The sandwich cellular bases for $\qptl_n(\beta,\gamma)$, $\qptla_n(\beta, \alpha)$ and $\qptlb_n(\beta,\gamma)$ are then given by~\eqref{eq:Sandwich.Basis.uptl}, \eqref{eq:Sandwich.Basis.uptla} and~\eqref{eq:Sandwich.Basis.uptlb} respectively.
-This proves that Axiom~A1) holds.
+\ee The only difference is that one non-contractible loop is removed and replaced by a factor of $\alpha$.

+One needs to be careful with the assignment $C$ for the uncoiled periodic Temperley--Lieb algebras.
+We first note that all link states in the bases $\wh \setB_{n,d}$ are even, as are the diagrams in the middle bases~$\mc M^{\sf p}$.
+Combining $(b,m,t)\in \mc B(d)\times \mathcal M^{\sf p}(d) \times \mc T(d)$ in a sandwich diagram of the form~\eqref{eq:sandwich.diag} also produces an even diagram.
+In certain cases, the sandwich diagram thus created reduces further because of the defining relations of the algebra.
+In particular, this occurs for $\qptla_n(\beta,\alpha)$ with $\alpha\neq 0$ in the cases where $b$ and $t$ are both link states with $d=0$ defects and with a non-contractible loop.
+The resulting connectivity has two non-contractible loops which are removed in the quotient and replaced by a factor~$\alpha^2$.
+The multiplicative factor of $\alpha^2$ is kept for these states as elements of the basis.
+Here are two examples of the assignment for $\qptla_{4}(\beta,\alpha)$:

+The presence of the coefficient $\alpha^2$ is important for Axiom~A2) to be satisfied.
+Indeed, setting $a=e_1$, we find in the above example \be e_1 c^0_{b,m,t} = \alpha^2 c^0_{b',m,t}\,, \qquad e_1 c^0_{b,m,t'} = \alpha^2 c^0_{b',m,t'}\,, \qquad \textrm{with} \quad b' = \ \ . \ee Axiom~A2) requires that the coefficients arising in the right-hand side in these products be identical in the two examples, as they share the same elements $b$ and $m$.
+If we had defined the assignment $C$ differently, with $c_{b,m,t'}^0$ given by the diagram on the right-hand side of~\eqref{eq:ex_cell_C_uptla} without the factor $\alpha^2$, the resulting coefficients in \eqref{eq:example.coeff} would not agree.

+We also note that there are no multiplicative coefficients in the basis elements for $d>0$, even in the cases where both $b$ and $t$ are link states in $\wh{\mc B}_{n,d}$ with one defect winding across the boundary condition.
+For instance, we have in $\qptla_{4}(\beta,\gamma)$

-Axiom~A2) is also satisfied since, in all the algebras, the diagrammatic rules state that defects can only be removed, not created.
-Hence, any multiplication by an element of the algebra on the elements of the sandwich cellular basis can only go up in the order $>_{\mc P}$, namely it lowers the number of defects.
-Finally, the scalars come from the diagrammatic rules, so they depend on the bottom link state and on the sandwich element, but not on the top link state.
+Axiom~A2) is satisfied since, in all the algebras, the diagrammatic rules state that defects can only be removed, not created, so the action of the algebra can only increase the order.
+Finally, the scalars arising from the diagrammatic rules depend on the bottom link state and on the middle element, but not on the top link state.
+One can check that this also holds for the periodic cases with $d=0$, for which some basis elements contain $\alpha^2$ prefactors.